dcoates83/Azure-Sky-Ragdolls/pages/index.md

           <div class="container-text">
             <h1 class="header-2 about">Why own a Purebred Ragdoll?</h1>
             <p>
-              A Purebred Ragdoll from an ethical breeder, who is
-              <strong>registered with a credible registry</strong> such as TICA,
-              works hard to provide owners with a quality, healthy Ragdoll kittens
-              <strong>without genetic defects or health problems.</strong>
+              A Purebred Ragdoll from an ethical breeder <strong>registered with a credible registry</strong> such as TICA, works hard to provide owners with quality, healthy Ragdoll kittens<strong>without genetic defects or health problems.</strong>
             </p>
             <p>
               <strong>TICA mandates the breeder follow certain rules. </strong
-              >Breeders may NEVER sell a cross breed, and
+              >Breeders may NEVER sell a crossbred, and
               <strong>must work to eliminate genetic defects.</strong> All
               breeds are susceptible to their own genetic defects.
 In Ragdolls the most common defects are HCM